jasonlin316/GoodTestbench/README.md

 GoodTestbench
 =============
-This test bench contains some of the most well know memes on the internet.
+This testbench (testfixture.v) contains some of the most well know memes on the internet.
 The text art pop up after each simulation and the pattern depends on the situation you run into.
 You can use the SET.v to try this testbench out.